-The Saudi-Led Move To Isolate Qatar Could Actually Backfire
+How Arab Countries’ Decision To Break Ties With Qatar Complicates Things For The US

 Tensions between Qatar and the other Gulf monarchies have been building for years.
 Saudi Arabia, the UAE, Egypt, and Bahrain have opposed Qatar’s relatively cordial ties with Iran, with which it shares the world’s biggest gas field; its support for the Muslim Brotherhood in Egypt and Hamas in the Palestinian Territories; its backing of Islamist militias in Libya; and its hosting of popular Arabic-language news media, including Al Jazeera and the website and newspaper Al-Araby al-Jadeed.

-The severing of relations follows closely after a major summit in Riyadh, where Donald Trump renewed ties with Saudi Arabia and the UAE that were strained during the Obama presidency, and days after the website of Qatar’s state-run news agency published comments attributed to the nation’s ruler, Sheikh Tamim bin Hamad al-Thani, criticizing the Saudi-led drive to alienate Iran.
+The severing of relations follows closely after a major summit in Riyadh, where Donald Trump renewed ties with Saudi Arabia and the UAE that were strained during the Obama presidency, and comes days after the website of Qatar’s state-run news agency published comments attributed to the nation’s ruler, Sheikh Tamim bin Hamad al-Thani, criticizing the Saudi-led drive to alienate Iran.
 The Gulf states responded ferociously, but Qatar insists the comments were fake and its website was hacked.
 The US is said to have sent the FBI to help Qatar investigate the alleged breach.

 The boldness and severity of the diplomatic maneuvers caught Middle East observers by surprise, leading to speculation that Trump’s wholehearted embrace of the Arab autocracies may have prompted the strong measures.
 “It seemed quite sudden and it escalated much more quickly than people expected,” said Allison Wood, a UAE-based analyst at Control Risks Group, a business consultancy.
 “The Saudis and Emiratis are feeling somewhat emboldened after the meetings that they had with Trump.
 They felt the rekindling of the US bilateral relationship gave them some license to pressure the Qataris to come into line with their policies.”

 The escalation against Qatar had all the trappings of a foreign policy gambit that could badly backfire.
 Numerous Saudi and UAE attempts to rally the Muslim world against Iran over the years have faltered.
-Researchers and diplomats say the attempt to bludgeon Qatar into aligning its policies with the rest of the countries in the Gulf Cooperation Council could just as easily push it closer into the strategic orbit of Iran, Turkey, or Russia.
+Researchers and diplomats say the attempt to bludgeon Qatar into aligning its policies with the rest of the countries in the Gulf Cooperation Council could just as easily push it closer to the strategic orbit of Iran, Turkey, or Russia.
 The move could also alienate Kuwait and Oman, two other oil-rich members of the GCC, whose Iran policies don’t sync with Saudi Arabia and the UAE.

 The severing of ties, preceding the weekly start of capital markets trading in the West, appeared designed to deliver maximum damage to the economy and international reputation of Qatar, a nation of 800,000 that occupies a peninsula jutting out from the Saudi mainland.
 Qatar’s main stock index fell 8% in early Monday trading.